5335 Damocles: Description

 When Damocles was discovered, it was found to be on an orbit completely different from all others known.
-Damocless orbit reached from inside the aphelion of Mars to as far as Uranus.
+Damocles's orbit reached from inside the aphelion of Mars to as far as Uranus.
 It seemed to be in transition from a near-circular outer Solar System orbit to an eccentric orbit taking it to the inner Solar System.
 Duncan Steel, Gerhard Hahn, Mark Bailey, and David Asher carried out projections of its long-term dynamical evolution, and found a good probability that it will become an Earth-crosser asteroid, and may spend a quarter of its life in such an orbit.
 Damocles has a stable orbit for tens of thousands of years before and after the present, because its highly inclined orbit does not take it near Jupiter or Saturn.

 There is some speculation that Damocles may have a meteor shower associated with it on Mars from the direction of Draco.
 The object has a Mars minimum orbit intersection distance (Mars MOID) of 0.057 AU and a Uranus MOID of 0.3 AU.